 The land has a few other fun entertaining interactive features, including some cute Instagram walls and photo opps.
-I didn’t even get to test the options available in the Play Disney Parks app for the land, so I’ll look forward to that on my next trip.
+I still haven’t even taken the time to test the options available in the Play Disney Parks app for the land, so let me know if you have tried them!

 Avengers Campus Tips

-So if you are headed to Avengers Campus in the coming weeks and months, what are the tips you need to know?
+So if you are headed to Avengers Campus, what are the tips you need to know?
 I’ve sprinkled a lot of them in the sections above, but have distilled the essential ones here in one place.

 - Want Avengers Campus food?
-You need to mobile order from Pym Test Kitchen and Pym Tasting Lab early, and monitor how mobile ordering continues to change, sometimes on a day by day basis, until the kinks are worked out.
+You need to mobile order from Pym Test Kitchen and Pym Tasting Lab early for peak meal periods or high crowd times.

 Final Thoughts about Avengers Campus

-The land isn’t as visually arresting as Star Wars: Galaxy’s Edge although its highly detailed with lots of Easter Eggs to explore.
+The land isn’t as visually arresting as Star Wars: Galaxy’s Edge although it is highly detailed with lots of Easter Eggs to explore.
 The Quinjet atop Avengers Headquarters doesn’t quite hold the star power to a massive Millennium Falcon.
 And the viewing angles for the stunt show on top of that building are awkward.

-But Disney’s chefs wowed me more than they did at Galaxy’s Edge.
-The food was innovative and exotic without being so weird that my kids would turn their noses up at it.
+On the food front, Disney’s chefs have wowed me more than they did at Galaxy’s Edge.
+The food is innovative and exotic without being so weird that my kids turn their noses up at it.
 In fact, my kids have asked to return multiple times to Pym Test Kitchen, which has now firmly established itself as one of the best counter service restaurants at the Disneyland Resort.

-And the entertainment team really hit it out of the park.
+Finally, the entertainment team really hit it out of the park.
 I’m not a Marvel superfan and even I was fangirling seeing Dr. Strange in the flesh and making jokes with a sheepish Spidey after his stunt show.
-The additions in more recent months, like Loki, keep things fresh and keep giving guests a reason to come back with my kids and see what they think!
+The additions in more recent months, like Loki, keep things fresh and keep giving guests a reason to come back for all that’s new.

 Save big on your Disneyland vacation with trusted Trips with Tykes partner, Get Away Today.
 Get Away Today sells park tickets at a discount, helps you find great deals at both on-property and off-property hotels, and provides expert customer service from representatives who visit Disneyland all the time.